gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 society, but the fetishization of markets, I think, is very damaging.
 And another area where the fetishization of markets is very damaging is where they start to colonize human relationships.
 We're seeing that at the moment.
-One of my favorite examples at the moment is private equity firms are now buying up en masse campgrounds in the United States, and they're, you know, monopolizing them, and the rent prices are going up, and you can go on Instagram or whatever, all the RV guys are complaining about it.
+One of my favorite examples is private equity firms now buying up en masse campgrounds in the United States, and they're monopolizing them, and the rent prices are going up, and you can go on Instagram or whatever, all the RV guys are complaining about it.
 And there's loads of instances of this, of private equity snapping up various parts of society that the money-power markets